ace2884/4-1-needs/rpa/unit4.md

 5.  **Test and Validate:** Conduct thorough testing to ensure the robot functions correctly in the server environment.
 6.  **Monitor and Maintain:** Monitor the robot's performance and implement necessary maintenance tasks, including updates and security patches.

-Please note that the exact deployment process may vary depending on the specific RPA platform and server environment used.
-Referring to the documentation and guidance provided by your chosen RPA platform is recommended for detailed instructions.